 JetEngine is definitely a very powerful plugin, and it can help us here.
 It allows you to add custom fields not only to the product page itself (just like with any other post type) but also to product variations or product data tabs.
 You can even define which product types these fields apply to, giving you complete control over their availability.

-To add custom fields to WooCommerce products, I will use JetEngine’s Meta Boxes tool.
+To add custom fields to WooCommerce products (it will work for Checkout and other pages as well), I will use JetEngine’s Meta Boxes tool.

 Let me tell you a couple of words about this instrument.
 So, using JetEngine, you can create custom post types and add custom fields directly to these post types.
 You can also click the switcher to show default post types and add them to native WordPress posts and pages.
 Thus, custom fields belong to a particular post type and can’t be reused by others.